SeattleChris/hepcat/checklist.md

 - [ ] Setup email handling for the site/app
 - [x] Setup 6swing1.com email
 - [ ] Send confirmation on register
+  - [x] Running Local (with DEBUG = False)
+  - [x] Running on Server, to and from verified email addresses.
+  - [ ] Live, from admin to external email address
 - [ ] Send weekly class emails on a schedule (wait for confirmation/adjustment?)
 - [ ] Allow Teacher or Admin to send an unexpected class email (what if Snow closure)
 - [ ] Subscribe the current teacher and appropriate admin to current class email list